Simulation, Analysis & Modelling

 • Built Australia’s first lithospheric density field model using the AUSREM seismic dataset.

-Our Pilot Projects
+Our Strategic Projects

 Get Involved

-SAM welcomes collaboration across research, government and industry.
+SAM welcomes collaboration across research, government, and industry.

 Our News